 If you have any questions about dance photography, let us know in the comments.

-Also, we love good news, so if our dancer photoshoot tips have helped you to plan your dance shoot, share that too.
+Also, I love good news, so if my dancer photoshoot tips have helped you to plan your dance shoot, share that too.